Brothers kick their way to glory, honor late mom’s wish

 Kyle and Kyze Miso, also known as the Awang or Miso brothers, from Awang, Datu Odin Sinsuat, Maguindanao, have always dreamed of competing together in the Palarong Pambansa as this was one of their late mother’s ardent wishes.

-Kyle, in an interview with SunStar Cebu via Messenger audio call on June 19, 2024, said he recalled that their slim and skittish body made him and his brother subject to bullying.
+Kyle, in an interview with SunStar Cebu on June 19, 2024, said he recalled that their slim and skittish body made him and his brother subject to bullying.

-Kyle joined the Heart of the Champion gym at nine years old, while Kyze at eight, after being recruited by the Regional Management Committee (RMC) chairman of the Philippine Taekwondo Association of the Barmm region Byron Betita.
+Kyle joined the Heart of the Champion gym at nine years old, while Kyze at eight, after being recruited by the Regional Management Committee (RMC) chairman of the Philippine Taekwondo Association of the Barmm, Byron Betita.

 Miso brother’s achievements

-Kyle started competing locally as early as 2014 when he won his first gold medal at the first regional Tkd championship in Davao.
+Kyle started competing locally as early as 2014 when he won his first gold medal at the first regional taekwondo championship in Davao.

 Yet he was never contented, and so he ventured on, snatching gold after gold every chance he could get.

-As for his most recent wins, Kyle earned the silver medal during the 2017 Palarong Pambansa, gold medal in the 2019 Batang Pinoy, and joined in the Bruce Matabalao in 2023 and won silver, among others.
+As for his most recent wins, Kyle earned the silver medal during the 2017 Palarong Pambansa, gold medal in the 2019 Batang Pinoy, and joined in the Bruce Matabalao in 2023 and won silver.

-Kyze, on the other hand, is not just a shadow of his brother's list of impressive record, as he too has reached, on his own, amazing feats in this extremely competitive sport.
+Kyze, on the other hand, is not just a shadow of his brother’s list of impressive record, as he too has reached, on his own, amazing feats in this extremely competitive sports.

 Kyze’s most recent engagements include the Batang Pinoy held in Davao where he bagged home a silver medal.
 In 2023, he was also able to contend at the Bruce Matabalao Championship Cup, securing the top spot.
 He also won gold in the Region 10A 2024 Regional CPJ Open Taekwondo.